AgentTorch/AgentTorch/readme.md

 ### Contributing to Agent Torch

 Thank you for your interest in contributing!
-You can contribute by reporting and fixing bugs in the framework or models, working on new features for the framework, creating new models, or by writing documentation for the project.
+You can contribute by reporting and fixing bugs in the framework or models, working on new features, creating new models, or by writing documentation for the project.

 Take a look at the [contributing guide](docs/contributing.md) for instructions on how to setup your environment, make changes to the codebase, and contribute